 They have access to the truth of God as revealed to us in His Word, but they do not accept or welcome it (see 1 Corinthians 2:13-14).

-“If they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and overcome, they are worse off at the end than they were at the beginning.
+“If they have escaped the corruption of the world by knowing our Master and Savior Yeshua the Messiah and are again entangled in it and overcome, they are worse off at the end than they were at the beginning.
 It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them” (2 Peter 2:20-21).

 We can know the truth

 So we see that God’s opinion is different from our culture’s.
 God says that we can know truth, that truth is revealed in his Scripture, that truth has been accurately and faithfully passed down to us by His prophets and apostles, and that we are to obey this truth.

 Truth isn’t made truth because someone “said so.”
 Truth is truth because God said so.
 Truth is written in plain language in the Bible.
 Truth can be understood by all, and truth can be passed down faithfully.
 Truth can be correctly interpreted.
 Truth does not change according to culture or time period.

 This means that there are absolute truths, such as creation, an unchanging God who will judge me someday, the fact that I am a sinner, the blood of Jesus, and the eternal law of God.

 This does not mean that I will always correctly interpret truth.
 However, God holds me accountable for misinterpreting the Bible, and He calls me a “false prophet” if I teach Scripture to others incorrectly.
 This assumes, of course, that there is only one right interpretation of His Word, and this also assumes that God thinks I will be able to figure it out.